Complete Dynamic Logic of Communicating Hybrid Programs: Dynamic Logic of Communicating Hybrid Programs

 Programs (\rref{def:syntax_chps}) and formulas (\rref{def:syntax_formulas}) have a mutually dependent syntax as programs occur in formulas via modalities and formulas as tests in programs.
-Their context-sensitive grammars presume notions of free variables $\SFV(\cdot)$ and bound variables $\SBV(\cdot)$, which are formally introduced later in \rref{sec:static_semantics}.
+Their context-sensitive grammars presume notions of free variables $\SFV(\cdot)$ and bound variables $\SBV(\cdot)$, and $\SV(\cdot) = \SFV(\cdot) \cup \SBV(\cdot)$, which are based on syntax and semantics (\rref{sec:static_semantics}).
+This circularity between syntax and semantics is well-founded because for each operator only free and bound variables of its subexpressions are involved.